 Deployment can be either done on public cloud services or a SaaS vendor.
 In case you decide to self-deploy your SaaS application then you need to test the security thoroughly and adopt enough safeguards to protect your application against cyber attacks.

 Most of the big cloud providers take care of all your SaaS security needs, however, when opting for a public cloud vendor, make sure that they follow all globally accepted standards.
+Asking for a pentest report while making a vendor assessment is fair play on your part.

 13. Be updated about OWASP security issues

 Whenever testing your SaaS security, always keep an eye out for the top security issues reported by OWASP.
-This provides a trusted repository for the latest security issues found and probably fixes.
+This provides a trusted repository for the latest security issues found and probable fixes.
 Based on this you can design your tests that can discover security vulnerabilities in your SaaS application.
-Also, this provides you enough information to fix these issues and protect against attacks that exploit these.
+Also, this provides you with enough information to fix these issues and protect against attacks that exploit these.

 When choosing a third-party SaaS solution for your business, make sure it ticks the above security protocols.
 In addition, verify if the SaaS provider complies with key certifications such as the GDPR, ISO 27001, SOC 1 & SOC 2, and other important compliances as per your industry.
+Being vigilant about security while choosing SaaS services can save you from a lot of pain.

 There are several reasons why a business should adopt SaaS, however, SaaS security concerns can hold them back a lot of times.
 These concerns arise from the lack of proper understanding of SaaS security protocols and controls.
 The above points provide a guideline on what to expect from a SaaS provider and SaaS security assessments.